-Under NRS § 202.350, it is a Category C felony offense to carry a concealed weapon without a valid CCW permit.
-A conviction is punishable by a sentence of up to 5 years in state prison.
+Under NRS § 202.350, it is a category C felony to carry a concealed weapon without a valid CCW permit.
+A conviction is punishable by one to five years in state prison and up to $10,000.
+Simply forgetting to carry your CCW permit carries only a $25 civil fine.

 In this article, our Las Vegas criminal defense lawyers discuss: